TheLazyCat00/simple-format

 -- add your own formatting logic

--- remember to use vim.schedule to prevent blocking the user
+-- remember to use vim.schedule to prevent neovim from freezing briefly

 end